padrinobook/padrinobook/chapters/creating_models.md

 ```

 Can you see the small bug?
 This migration won't work, you have to change `joboffers` to `job_offers`.
 For the time being, generators can help you to write code, but not prevent you from thinking.
-Run the migrations.
+Run the migrations now!

-### Testing Associations in the Console
+### Testing Associations in the console

 To see whether the migrations were executed, we connected to the sqlite3 database via the command line.
 Let's use a different approach and use the Padrino console this time.
 All you have to do is to run the following command:

 ```sh